Gov. Hutchinson Appoints Three Members to Expanded ASU System Board of Trustees

 The ASU System, based in Little Rock, serves 37,465 students annually on campuses in Arkansas and Queretaro, Mexico, and globally online with a total operating budget of $348 million.
 The ASU System includes:

-- Arkansas State University, a four-year Carnegie R2 Doctoral research institution in Jonesboro with degree centers in Beebe, Mountain Home, Blytheville, Forrest City, and West Memphis, as well as its Mexico site, Arkansas State University Campus Queretaro.
+- Arkansas State University, a four-year Carnegie R2 Doctoral research institution in Jonesboro with degree centers at ASU-Beebe, ASU-Mountain Home and ASU Mid-South in West Memphis, as well as its Mexico site, Arkansas State University Campus Queretaro.

 - Henderson State University, a comprehensive four-year institution in Arkadelphia.